CouchTomato87/InternationalizedPieces/Shogi/Readme.md

   * Of all the kanji, easiest to learn and recognize
   * The “cross” in the middle may also help chess players think of the chess king, which also has a cross.
 * Jeweled distinction (玉) removed to keep things simple
-* Black and white bars on bottom give actual meaning to “black” and “white” (*gote* and *sente*)
+* In plastic set, the pieces themselves are black and white to signify the side.
+The black king is colored gold so that it is not confusing as to whether it's the kanji color or the piece color that represents the side.
-  * In wooden sets or black and white sets, only a black bar is used for the black player since white is not available.
+* In wooden set, Black and white bars on bottom give actual meaning to “black” and “white” (*gote* and *sente*)
 * *Design considerations*: Any font can work.
 However, a simple font is preferred for plastic style pieces, while more stylish calligraphy can be used in wooden pieces.

 ### Rook